brownbelt/IE11-Flash-steal/README.md

 Inject the PoC into IE11, it will try to steal the first .txt file from the documents folder and drop it in favorites (which is write-able by IE11).

 There is some buffer issues ...
 I can't program ...
 I just make crappy PoCs.

+Use included demo if you need help with reproduction.